- 1 How Did I Make ‘Zeniarai Benten VR’

 - Take photos when people are not around.

-- Wear black cloths if there are reflective surfaces in the scene.
+- Wear black clothes if there are reflective surfaces in the scene.

 - Use ‘Pan Focus’.